cloudeight/style-guidelines/css/README.md

 }
 ```

-We could potentially overwrite the previously declared background image if we are not careful:
+We could potentially overwrite the previously declared background image if we are not careful, for example:

 **Good:**